BaptisteTomasin/Federated-Learning-Frameworks/data/README.md

 # Data

-In this folder, we have the data used in the script of the different framework, particularly:
+This folder includes the data employed in the script of the different frameworks, particularly:
 * The MNIST's dataset that contain images of digits
 * The Arma series, that corresponding at time-series data.